 The final design of Ultimate is on the critical path for the Pixel part of the HFT.
 A delay in finalizing the design and going into production will result in a delay in schedule.
 A schedule delay will not transform into a cost increase since the IST and the production of the inner support structure do not depend on the readiness of the Pixel detector.
 The Pixel can be installed independently in a one-day interval.

+Not meeting the integration time requirement would impact the physics measurement via an increased pile-up and thus lower signal to background.
+The risk for this is considered low.
 The risk for a schedule delay due to not meeting the integration time requirements is low.
 The development of the Ultimate is on schedule and there are no known or anticipated showstoppers.

 The schedule risk has been mitigated by a systematic and step-wise approach to sensor development by the IRES group.
 Also the development and the testing of prototype sensors is performed in close collaboration with the LBNL group.
 We have instituted a scheme of regular phone discussions and quarterly meetings at Strasbourg where all aspects of the design process and of testing are reviewed, discussed, and coordinated.